 Absolutely not.
 Chances are the bus you ride to the launch site will not be at the end of the trip when you arrive.
 So, the short answer is No.

 Yes, depending on the Class of the river.
 Rivers are rated from mild to wild.
 (Class I to Class V) Our policy is 6 years of age and up on a Class II, 12 years and up on a Class III, 16 years and up on a Class IV and 18 years and up on a Class V. For Class III rivers and beyond, the weight minimum should be 100 pounds (or 7 stones).
 Of course, a river’s classification can change with the water level.
 (Usually, high water means more difficult and low water means less difficult.)
 Whether a river is suitable or not for your child will depend on level, weather and time of year, as well as class.

 What kind of food is served out in the wilds?

 On river trips, meals can be as elaborate as we want to make them.
 To begin with, all of our ingredients are fresh.
 Vegetarians will always have plenty of choices, even when we serve our ‘Seattle’s Pike Place Deli’ menu.
 The season’s freshest fruits and vegetables, chips, salsa and guacamole, and dessert breads are in addition to the main entrees which may include Mimi’s Southern tuna salad, Soft Taco or Redside chicken barbecue.

 Where do we stay on an overnight trip?

-Here’s the bad news – we camp. . . in tents and sleep in sleeping bags on top of, relatively, thick and comfortable, pads.
+Here’s the good and bad news – we camp. . . in tents and sleep in sleeping bags on top of, relatively, thick and comfortable, pads.
 You won’t even find a Motel 6 in the great outdoors.